jasonwee/courses/nd064/metrics_dashboard/README.md

 Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
 Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.

 * [final dashboard](answer-img/07_final_dashboard.png)

+I have added description into the graph, please see [my dashboard](reference-dashboards/dashboard-1633452684132.json)

 ## zip the project
 ```